 Rootkit or rootkit virus is a form of malware.
 Rootkits using a special technique to manipulate the behavior of the environment it is running on.
 To return fake (manipulate) data in the chain.

-If we look into the rootkit term we can see that it is a contain two words.
+If we look into the rootkit term we can see that it contains two words.

-The first word is root as the superuser under Linux and Unix operation system.
+The first word is root as the superuser under Linux and Unix operating system.

 The second word is kit as a kit of tools.

 We can say that rootkit is a kit of tools that one can use to make you a root aka superuser.
 It can be done on the current operating system that you are running on.

 Under the windows operation system the root user is known as the administrator or admin.
 In windows, the kit tries to give its operation administrator privilege to control the system and brack security.

 In modern days, after Windows XP, with the introduction of Windows Vista, there was a big change in the operating system.
 The changes where mainly in the kernel.
 Part of this was due to rootkit behavior.
 As in the kernel, there is no privilege check once you get in.
 To block rootkit from loading into kernel mode new architecture was designed.

 A new term was invented – bootkit.
 A bootkit can describe as a rootkit that infected the system boot.
 It is able to start before other drivers started or loaded once the system rebooted.
 By loading the bootkit before other drivers, like antivirus drivers, the rootkit was able to maintain control of the infected system.